The Shroud of Turin

 The man in the image has the fingers of his left hand wrapped around the right

-wrist, so that the length of the fingers is not visible.
+wrist, so that the length of the fingers on the left hand are not visible.
 But the fingers of

 the right hand are extended.
 The index finger is long relative to the ring